O. Police records

 Investigative records, active and closed, computation of criminal histories, confessions, confidential informants, and police techniques are all confidential criminal justice information subject to the balancing test.
 See also Montana Criminal Justice Information Act of 1979, Mont.
 Code Ann. §§ 44-5-101 to -515; Engrav v.
 Cragun, 769 P.2d 1224 (1989); 42 A.G.
 Op.
 119 (1988).

-Law enforcement records are public unless the requested records reveal confidential sources, information or individuals accused but not charged with a crime.
-NMSA 1978 § 14-2-1(A)(4).
+Law enforcement records are public unless the requested records reveal confidential sources, individuals accused but not charged with a crime, or victims of or non-law-enforcement witnesses to certain alleged crimes.
+NMSA 1978 § 14-2-1(D).
 “Law enforcement records include evidence in any form received or compiled in connection with a criminal investigation or prosecution by a law enforcement or prosecuting agency, including inactive matters or closed investigations.”
 Id.
 However, information about an accused party not charged with a crime is open to public inspection if it is contained in any record set forth in NMSA 1978 § 29-10-7.

 Section 132-1.4 of the General Statutes governs criminal investigations and intelligence information records, which generally are not public records.
 Certain information, however, is public: